- Who are ‘partners’ ?

 - Immigration status requirement (leave to remain only)

-Applicants must also check, in addition to these requirements, whether they are applying from a country where a TB certificate is required.
+Applicants must also check, in addition to these requirements, whether they are applying from a country where a TB (tuberculosis) certificate is required.

 Under relationship requirements, the rules require the following: